Parliamentary.ai

 Overview

-The Housing and Regeneration Act 2008 established the Homes and Communities Agency (HCA) to improve housing supply and quality, regenerate land and infrastructure, and support community development in England.
-It also reformed the regulation of social housing, abolishing previous bodies like the Urban Regeneration Agency and the Commission for the New Towns, and introducing a new regulator.
+The Housing and Regeneration Act 2008 established the Homes and Communities Agency (HCA) to improve housing supply and quality, regenerate land and infrastructure, support community development, and promote sustainable development in England.
+It also reformed the regulation of social housing in England, abolishing existing bodies like the Urban Regeneration Agency and the Commission for the New Towns.

 Description